 How many employees work at OSHA?

-Federal OSHA is a small agency with ten regional offices and 85 local area offices.
+Federal OSHA is a small agency with 10 regional and 85 local area offices.
 As of 2022, it has 2,265 employees.
 With state partners, they have approximately 1,850 inspectors responsible for the health and safety of 130 million workers at more than 8 million worksites in the United States.
 This amounts to around one compliance officer for every 70,000 workers.

 What is OSHA’s yearly budget?